0xchase/HACS408E/content/schedule/week-08/_index.md

 {{< downloadbutton file="group_6.zip" text="Group 7" >}}

-These are live malware samples for the midterm report.
-PLEASE BE CAREFUL WITH THEM!
+These are live malware samples for the midterm report. **PLEASE BE CAREFUL WITH THEM!**

 > [!WARNING]
 > All zip files are password protected.
 Reach out to the instructors for the
 > password.

-## Assignment

-{{% steps %}}

-### Presentation
+## Presentation

-{{< callout emoji="🗨️" type="info" >}}

 Prepare a 10-minute presentation with your group about your sample.
 It should summarize your analysis, with any background information necessary to help the class understand your analysis.
 At a minimum, it should answer the following questions.

+## Rubric (20 pts)

+1. Conduct Research (5 pts)
+   - What type of malware is it and what family does it belong to?
+   - Look for information about this malware type from other researchers and give a summary in your presentation.
+   - What indicators of compromise (IOCs) are there for this sample?

+2. Initial Triage (3 pts)
    - What kind of file is the malware?
    - What interest imports, exports, and strings does the malware contain?
+3. Demonstrate Reversing Skills (7 pts)
+   - Demonstrate use of reversing tools learned in class (such as binaryninja) to understand what this binary does.
+   - Does it match what you found in your initial research?
+If not show how it is different.
+   - Show both static and dynamic analysis.
+If you encountered any challenges explain how you addressed (successfully or not) them.
+4. Network & System Analysis (5 pts)
    - Does it interact with the network?
    - Does the behavior include file modifications, additional payloads, process injection, registry modifications, or persistence mechanisms?
-- What indicators of compromise (IOCs) are there for this sample?
    - What is the overall purpose of this sample?

-{{< /callout >}}

-{{% /steps %}}

-## Rubric

-TODO